galaktor/raph.es/content/cv.md

 +++
-date = "2014-09-15T08:09:59+01:00"
+date = "2014-11-12T23:34:00Z"
 author = "raph"
-draft = true
+draft = false
 title = "This is not the CV you are looking for"
 +++
+{{% anc top %}}
+* <a href="#tldr">TL;DR</a>
+* <a href="#robots">Robots not allowed</a>
+* <a href="#ethics">Methodology and ethics</a>
+* <a href="#projects">Project examples</a>
+* <a href="#academia">Academic background</a>
+* <a href="#facts">Fun facts</a>

 {{% anc tldr %}}
+# Raphael Estrada
-I'm a versatile software engineer, team leader and mentor.
-In over a decade I have successfully developed and delivered a large variety of software products.
-[Currently](#algo) low-latency algorithmic trading systems built on the .NET stack.
-In my spare time I pursue projects involving linux, electronics and embedded software development.
+I'm a versatile Software Engineer, team leader and mentor.
+In over a decade I have successfully developed and deployed a large [variety](#projects) of software products.
+[Most recently](#algo) low-latency algorithmic trading systems built on the .NET stack.
+In my spare time I make *Stuff*, often involving Linux, electronics and embedded software.

 {{% anc robots %}}
-## Warning: Robots not allowed
+## Robots not allowed
-If you happen to be a recruitment robot looking to match keywords against an obscure job profile then I'm afraid you're in for a disapointment.
+If you happen to be a recruitment robot looking to match keywords against an obscure job profile then I'm afraid you're in for a disappointment.
 This CV might not compute.

 I've been on both ends of the interview process and frankly, I'm not a fan tuning CVs to game recruitment algorithms.
 Instead, I offer an honest human-readable account of my experience and work ethics.

 So in the case that you are a human who is genuinely looking for a talented, passionate and creative addition to their engineering team, please take a few minutes to read on.

 ### Note
-This is a public web page.
+This is a public web site.
 To protect the innocent, I've omitted some details below.
 More information, references and a 'traditional' style CV are available upon request.

 {{% anc ethics %}}
 # Methodology and ethics
 Like other engineers, I love to make stuff.
-Not many things are as exhilerating as creating something from scratch and releasing it into the wild.
+Not many things are as exhilarating as creating something from scratch and releasing it into the wild.
 When it comes to achieving that, however, opinions among engineers can vary quite a lot.

 To give you an impression of how I approach the challenges of engineering, allow me to share some of the opinions I have formed over the years.
 This could help you gauge how well I might fit into your team and culture.

+* <a href="#tools">Tools of the trade</a>
+* <a href="#design">Form follows function</a>
+* <a href="#lead">Walking the Walk</a>
+* <a href="#pragma">Pragmatic</a>
+* <a href="#agile">Beyond agile</a>
+* <a href="#foss">Free as in freedom</a>
+* <a href="#team">Compatibility</a>

 {{% anc tools %}}
 ## Tools of the trade
 This is where people typically list every programming language they have ever used for more than five minutes.
 I'll deliberately spare you the pointless name dropping.

 Computers are dumb.
 It's not hard to tell them what to do.
 I've done so using many different languages.
 Strongly typed and dynamic.
-Compiled and interpeted.
+Compiled and interpreted.
 Object-oriented, functional and procedural.
 Various combinations of those.

-I prefer unix-like operating systems - specifically GNU/Linux - but any will do.
+I prefer UNIX-like operating systems - specifically GNU/Linux - but any will do.
 I'm comfortable with any IDE, am pretty fluent in Visual Studio.
-When given the choice, I would fall into the emacs camp.
+When given the choice, I would fall into the Emacs camp.

 I've been around long enough to know that having to learn new tools has just as little impact on my productivity as, say, my typing speed (which happens to be pretty decent, by the way).
 Of course, tools matter.
 Using the right (or wrong) one  can make all the difference in the world.
 But *learning* them is rarely the problem.